antistereotip/ghost/RUN/README.md

 has processed, we actually get only a simple bit as output.
 According to some, this happens, among other things, because the human brain and body are not ready or accustomed to the state of particle superposition.
 It can be understandably said that this phenomenon is a matter of shyness of the qubit itself.
+RUN part of Repo must have quantum power in processing.

 ## Table of Proof